No injuries from Israeli bus explosions in suspected militant attack, police say

 Explosives were found on two other buses but did not detonate, police spokesman Asi Aharoni told Channel 13 TV.
 Israeli police said the five bombs were identical and equipped with timers, and said bomb squads were defusing the unexploded bombs.

-Investigators in white coveralls searched for evidence inside the burned-out metal shells of the busses, which blew up in a parking lot in Bat Yam, a city outside Tel Aviv.
+Investigators in white coveralls searched for evidence inside the burned-out metal shells of the buses, which blew up in a parking lot in Bat Yam, a city outside Tel Aviv.

 The city's mayor, Tzvika Brot, said it was a miracle no one was hurt.
 The buses had been parked after finishing their routes, he said.